Leo-SLC/Project-3/README.md

 https://www.kaggle.com/datasets/harshitshankhdhar/imdb-dataset-of-top-1000-movies-and-tv-shows

 Data:
-- This dataset is an overview of a wide range of films, the data includes details in ratings, genre, - length, release dates and several other attributes that can be vital when selecting a movie/Series.
+- This dataset is an overview of a wide range of films, the data includes details in ratings, genre, - length, release dates, and several other attributes that can be vital when selecting a movie/Series.

 Data Tools Used:
 - SQLite for restructuring/formatting the Data.
 - HTML, CSS, and Javascript for Data presentation and modeling.
 The Dashboard also contains jQuery CDN code.

 Important Notes regarding Data:
-- Some entries in this dataset lacked fields that were important for our analysis (e.g. Gross).
+- Some entries in this dataset lacked important fields for our analysis (e.g. Gross).
 - Of the 1000 entries, 831 were incomplete - largely missing gross data from international films and shows - For these shows, the dashboard just populates zero.
 - The full and unaltered dataset is noted in our Repository.
 - This data was scraped from IMDB in 2020, or at a minimum does not have movies newer than 2020 represented.